Critical Thinkers Award

 Other Subject Teachers

 The Critical Thinkers Award has been designed to help develop deep critical thinking skills, across all subjects from mathematics, the sciences, RE and philosophy, to name a few.
 If you believe the development of critical thinking skills will help benefit your students, do get in touch to find out how else we can support you.
-In addition, we are currently developing our introductory award, tailored to primary schools.

 5 simple steps to launching the Awards...